iOSAS-CdM/administrative-staff/test-version-bump.md

 # Testing auto version bump
-This is a test file to verify the pre-commit hook automatically bumps versions.
+This is a test file to verify the pre-commit hook automatically bumps versions.# Testing feature commit